 One of the most important aspects of resource planning is effective communication with your team which includes sharing both the details and the transparency of your project.
 It is also important to keep team members updated on any changes, understands the goals of the project or updates to the project plan.

 Managing multiple projects and teams are a big challenge.
 You need to track resource availability, team member availability, visualize dependencies between projects and be able to reschedule tasks between them.

 Many types of resources are found (human resources, supplies, tools, cost, facilities, and time).
-By planning resources, you need a clear and singular overview of an availability, skills, projects, teams, locations and so on.
-It might make your planning transparency and easier.
+By planning resources, you need a clear and singular overview of availability, skills, projects, teams, locations, and so on.
+It might make your planning transparent and easier.

 The main functionality of ActivityTimeline: Activity Dashboard, Workload, Availability, Worklogs, and Workload indicators allow PMs to get better visibility and get a more profound understanding of the inner workings of your team so you can improve how work gets done.

 Activity Timeline is an important resource planning tool for visualizing and planning your projects.
 It provides a dashboard where you can schedule your Jira tasks, as well as add in custom events.
 This is helpful for calculating your workload, availability, and utilization.
 Additionally, you can generate timesheets and reports based on your Activity Timeline data.